-- Sweet orange oil, a natural antidepressant, which buoys the mood pretty much instantly.
+- Sweet orange oil is a natural antidepressant, which buoys the mood pretty much instantly.

 - Sandalwood oil, which has a “quiet” fragrance, and is calming and grounding

-- Peppermint oil, which is bracing, energizing, and bright.
-For those of you who enjoy symbolism, money is made at the mint!
+- Peppermint oil is bracing, energizing, and bright.
+If you enjoy symbolism, money is made at the mint!